 Coming home completely broke is probably not the best idea, even if you’re an 18-year-old coming home to go to college.
 You will have a lot more wiggle room than someone who is in their 40′s with a family, but it’s still unfair to rely on your parents too much, regardless of age.

 If you’ve managed to save enough money for a RTW trip, then you are probably disciplined when it comes to money.
 As you know from reading the planning section of our site, it’s pretty important to have a coming home fund.
 When you are saving for your trip, this should be part of your budget.
-If you didn’t plan for this, then you might want to think about coming home a little bit earlier than planned, especially in this economy.
+If you didn’t plan for this, then you might want to think about coming home a little bit earlier than planned.

 Everyone knows their limits when it comes to money, and if you’ve managed to save for a RTW trip, then chances are you know what you’re doing in the budgeting department.
 When we came home from our RTW trip, we had 4 months worth of bare-bones living expenses saved up in case our employment situations fell through.
 We needed almost all of that as we did have an employment crisis, and this afforded us the opportunity to live on our own and not have to move in with Mom and Dad at 30+ years-old.

-Finding a job is still pretty tenuous, with unemployment around the world still much higher than usual.
+Finding a job isn’t as bad as it was a few years ago, but it’s not like it was a decade ago either.
 If you are one of the lucky ones to have been granted a sabbatical or leave of absence from your job, then count your lucky stars (and make sure you have it in writing).
 If you are going to need to find a job upon returning, then you may want to try to line something up before coming home.

 One of the biggest myths of RTW travel is that the gap in your resume will hurt your job chances.
 It is true that a gap in your resume used to be a big no-no, but it is becoming more and more common, even in the United States.
 With organizations like Meet, Plan, Go!, career breaks and sabbaticals are becoming more accepted.

-The last three years (2008-2011) have seen record unemployment rates, so you won’t be alone with a resume gap.
+There have been record unemployment rates since 2008, so you won’t be alone with a resume gap.
 Many have been at home and collecting unemployment for months, or even years, while looking for a new job.
 If you have a gap because of international travel, highlight that on your resume.
 If you worked at all while gone, mention it.
 If you volunteered, talk about it.
 If you learned a new language, say so.

 A RTW trip teaches a plethora of skills that are transferable to certain jobs, so make sure you play those up like you would anything.
 A RTW trip is a form of education, and you no doubt learned tons while on your trip.
 A cover letter is a great place to devote the time to talking about your experiences.
 Add a paragraph about your trip.
 What do most employers look for when paging through a pile of resumes and cover letters?
 They’re looking for someone to stand out.
 What better way to stand out than to have an experience that only a tiny percentage of other people have?